nikhilsbhat/gocd-cli/docs/doc/gocd-cli_agents_list.md

 ### Options

 ```
+      --environment strings   list of environment names to filter the agents from
   -h, --help                  help for list
+      --os strings            list of operating system names to filter the agents from
+      --resource strings      list of resource names to filter the agents from
 ```

 ### Options inherited from parent commands